The 7 Best African Black Soaps for Healthier, Radiant Skin

 Despite the color, the lather is white—so if you’re worried about staining your clothing like some other black soaps in this list, don’t be!
 The only thing I don’t like about this product is that I have to keep it dry after every use or else it will run out faster than a blink

-If you buy in bulk, it’s only $1.75 per bar—which is pretty incredible considering how long these last.
+If you buy in bulk, it’s only about $1.75 per bar—which is pretty incredible, considering how long they last.

 7. Nubian Heritage African Black Soap